tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/数据校验/CRC64 校验_intl_en.md

-## Introduction
+## Overview

 Errors may occur when data is transferred between the client and the server.
-COS can not only verify data integrity through [MD5 and custom attributes](https://intl.cloud.tencent.com/document/product/436/32467), but also the CRC64 check code.
+COS can verify data integrity using [MD5 and custom attributes](https://intl.cloud.tencent.com/document/product/436/32467), or the CRC64 check code.

 COS will calculate the CRC64 of the newly uploaded object and store the result as object attributes.
-It will carry x-cos-hash-crc64ecma in the returned response header, which indicates the CRC64 value of the uploaded object calculated according to [ECMA-182 standard](https://www.ecma-international.org/publications/standards/Ecma-182.htm).
+It will carry x-cos-hash-crc64ecma in the returned response header, which indicates the CRC64 value of the uploaded object calculated according to [ECMA-182 standard] (https://www.ecma-international.org/publications/standards/Ecma-182.htm).
 If an object already has a CRC64 value stored before this feature is activated, COS will not calculate its CRC64 value, nor will it be returned when the object is obtained.

-## Steps
+## Directions

 APIs that currently support CRC64 are:

+- Simple upload APIs
+	- [PUT Object](https://intl.cloud.tencent.com/document/product/436/7749) and [POST Object](https://intl.cloud.tencent.com/document/product/436/14690): you can get the CRC64 check value for your file in the returned response headers.
 - Multipart upload APIs
-	- Upload Part: Users can compare and verify the CRC64 value returned by COS with the value calculated locally.
+	- [Upload Part](https://intl.cloud.tencent.com/document/product/436/7750): you can compare and verify the CRC64 value returned by COS against the value calculated locally.
-	- Complete Multipart Upload: If each part has a CRC64 attribute, the CRC64 value of the entire object is returned.
-It is not returned if some parts do not have the CRC64 value.
+	- [Complete Multipart Upload](https://intl.cloud.tencent.com/document/product/436/7742): returns a CRC64 value for the entire object only if each part has a CRC64 attribute.
+Otherwise, no value is returned.
+- The [Upload Part - Copy](https://intl.cloud.tencent.com/document/product/436/8287) operation returns a corresponding CRC64 value.
-	- When executing on Upload Part-Copy, the corresponding CRC64 value is returned.
-- When executing on PUT Object-Copy, if the source object has a CRC64 value, CRC64 is returned, otherwise it is not returned.
+- When you call the [PUT Object - Copy](https://intl.cloud.tencent.com/document/product/436/10881), the CRC64 value is returned only if the source object has one.
-- When executing on HEAD Object and GET Object, if the object has a CRC64 value, it is returned.
-Users can compare and verify the CRC64 value returned by COS with the locally calculated CRC64.
+- The [HEAD Object](https://intl.cloud.tencent.com/document/product/436/7745) and [GET Object](https://intl.cloud.tencent.com/document/product/436/7753) operations return the CRC64 value provided the object has one.
+You can compare and verify the CRC64 value returned by COS against that calculated locally.

-> Currently, PUT Object and POST Object APIs of COS do not support CRC64.

 ## API Samples